mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/06/day-260/">October 06, 2017</a></small></div>
 <p><strong>Trump nominated a coal lobbyist to help lead the EPA</strong>.
-Andrew Wheeler, who is an outspoken denier of established science on climate change, would become the second most powerful person at the EPA. (<a href="https://www.nytimes.com/2017/10/05/climate/trump-epa-andrew-wheeler.html">New York Times</a>)</p>
+Andrew Wheeler, who is an outspoken denier of established science on <a href="/trump-epa/">climate change</a>, would become the second most powerful person at the EPA. (<a href="https://www.nytimes.com/2017/10/05/climate/trump-epa-andrew-wheeler.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/04/day-258/">October 04, 2017</a></small></div>
-<p><strong>The EPA will propose repealing the Clean Power Plan</strong>, a central piece of Obama's plan to cut carbon emissions from power plants, fight climate change, and meet emissions goals promised in the Paris Climate Agreement.
+<p><strong>The EPA will propose repealing the Clean Power Plan</strong>, a central piece of Obama's plan to cut carbon emissions from power plants, fight <a href="/trump-epa/">climate change</a>, and meet emissions goals promised in the Paris Climate Agreement.
 Trump signed an <a href="https://whatthefuckjusthappenedtoday.com/2017/03/28/Day-68/#3-trump-signs-an-executive-order-to">executive order in March</a> directing the EPA to start the legal process of withdrawing and rewriting the Clean Power Plan.
 The EPA will solicit input on “developing a rule similarly intended to reduce CO2 emissions from existing fossil fuel electric utility generating units.”  (<a href="https://www.reuters.com/article/us-usa-epa-carbon-exclusive/exclusive-epa-to-propose-repealing-obamas-climate-regulation-document-idUSKCN1C90BY">Reuters</a>)</p>